Buroni/syllabus/js-core/week-05/lesson.md

 ### Concatenating two arrays

 You've learned how you can add two numbers and append two strings, but how does this work for arrays?
-A simple `arr1 + arr2` will not do, but there is a method you can use: `concat()`.
+A simple `arr1 + arr2` will not work, but there is a method you can use: `concat()`.
 It is a method that you call on the array (similar to how `console.log` is the `log` function called on `console`) and takes the array you want to append as a parameter.

 ```js
 var countries = ['Scotland', 'Germany', 'Syria'];